UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_012_peer_marking_for_individual_assignment_test_description.md

 49. Click on the "Done" button to save assignment
 50. Click on the "Save" button to save course.
 51. Clear the app storage
-52. Login as a student 1.
+52. Login to the app using the student 1 username and password.
 53. Click on "Courses" tab.
 54. Click on the course name.
 55. Click on the assignment.